auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 ---
-title: 'ArgoCD: Synchronous CI/CD results for K8S Deployments'
+title: 'Synchronous CI/CD feedback for K8S Deployments with ArgoCD'
-date: 2025-07-31
+date: 2025-10-14
 ---

-> ArgoCD syncronizes application status in Kubernetes, usually tracking a git commit, branch or helm chart tag.
+> ArgoCD synchronizes application status in Kubernetes, usually tracking a git commit, branch, or Helm chart tag.
 > When building and deploying from a CI/CD workflow, I want an instant success/failure response.
 > This post describes how I did it.

 ## A Push inclined workflow

 My deployment strategy looks quite common for CI/CD workflows, although a bit uncommon (as far as I know) for ArgoCD.
-It is a common practice to have files updated by workflows in specific repositories or branches, and ArgoCD tracks it.
+It is a common practice to have files updated by workflows in specific repositories or branches, and ArgoCD tracks them.
 This is not what I did.

 I started deploying apps to different systems, where pushing an update is far more common than expecting the system to watch a git repository.
-This more traditional method is also what my team is used to.
+My team is also used to this more traditional method.

 I aim to keep the push-based structure running a workflow based on a push, or even a "tag/release".
-But I still want to benefit from ArgoCD auto-sync, and its great user interface.
+But I still want to benefit from ArgoCD auto-sync and its excellent user interface.

 ## Describing my workflow